hightail/wilson-api/concepts/routing/routing.md

 All routes for wilson apps must be declared in a external json file.
 By default the wilson server application looks for routes in "/client/routing.json" (this is configurable on the server via the property **server.projectPaths.routes**).
-These routes are read by the server and decorated onto the wilson.config object that is sent to the client.
-[See more about wilson.config](./wilson/core.md#wilson-config)
+These routes are read by the server and decorated onto the [wilson.config](../wilson/core.md#wilson-config) object that is sent to the client.

 Example routing.json
 ```json